← Back to Blog

 • Better AI discoverability.
 LLMs increasingly rank sources by domain authority signals.
 Being a known, well-linked site means you show up in AI answers, not just Google.

 Look at the chart above carefully.
 Below DR 50, the average site ranks for a few hundred keywords at most.
-Above DR 50, the curve goes vertical, with sites at DR 90+ ranking for hundreds of thousands of keywords.
-The takeaway isn't "DR doesn't matter at the low end."
-It's the opposite: you have to get past the foundation phase to unlock anything.
-There's no skipping the climb.
+Above DR 50, that changes a lot.
+Sites start ranking for far more keywords, and websites at DR 90+ rank for hundreds of thousands of them.

 The data: backlinks drive organic traffic